-Get ready for theme-park city!
-Orlando is the home to some of America's favorite theme-parks including the Wizarding World of Harry Potter, Disney's Magic Kingdom, and the Epcot Center.
-All places you might find some magical times.
-But Orlando also has some fabulous live illusion shows, both big and small.
+On top of all the theme parks, where you are sure to find some magical times, Orlando also has some fabulous live illusion shows, both big and small.
 For locals who are a little tired of taking guests to the "usual" places, you'll find some delightful opportunities to experience the magical arts.
-So after drowning down a few butterbeer at the Wizarding World, head over to Ollivander's to get yourself a magic wand.
+So after drowning down a few butterbeers at the Wizarding World, head over to Ollivander's to get yourself a magic wand.
 Now you are ready to cast a spell and enjoy the magical city of Orlando, with all its delights.

 9067 International Dr